I'll correct that grammar—seriously.

 I've been trained to follow the Chicago Manual of Style guidelines, as well as AP style, but I can adapt to any house style that you need.
-This skill is necessary as part of the editorial team at BobVila.com who has their own strict house style to match their brand, while also adjusting content to suit the target audience.
+As part of the special projects team at BobVila.com, I write and edit articles using a strict house style to match their brand, while also adjusting content to suit the target audience.

 I graduated with a History Teaching degree, which required extensive writing courses that I thoroughly enjoyed.
 Grammar and editing books pique my downtime interest as much as historical fiction and political thrillers!
-I've been proofreading and editing others' work off and on for years and decided to build a business doing what I love!
+I've been proofreading and editing for years and decided to build a business doing what I love!

 It's been my pleasure to assist published authors, first-time authors, blog writers, and corporations.
 I can't wait to assist you!

-Editing is the broad term for several steps of grammatically and structurally reviewing various written projects.
-All of these maintain the author's voice.
+Editing is the broad term for grammatically and structurally reviewing various written projects.
+All of these editing levels maintain the author's voice.

 Developmental editing is the first round of editing a book and involves reviewing the overall structure, tone, direction, and character development, typically before the manuscript is finished.
 Targeted audience and marketability are also taken into consideration and adjusted as necessary.
-This may take months to complete, but it will maintain the author's voice throughout the process.
+This may take months to complete, but it will develop and organize the direction and content of the story.

-Copyediting involves reviewing grammar and punctuation, double-checking important facts, ensuring consistency of details and timelines, and verifying the accuracy of the table of contents, figures, indexes, etc., as well as any copyright issues.
+Copyediting involves reviewing all grammar and punctuation, double-checking important facts, ensuring consistency of details and timelines, and verifying the accuracy of the table of contents, figures, indexes, etc., as well as any copyright issues.
 This is the most commonly needed form of editing for most documents.